JuliusNixi/CROSS/CROSS/src/Trials/AsyncIO/README.md

 TL;DR
 2. Very dejected with the last of my remaining energy, I discovered the existence of the JLine library that allows you to control the terminal in much more detail.
 Also, with this, I am not forced to empty the stdin buffer, but can keep it and rewrite it to the screen after receiving a notification, making it even more beautiful and professional, AMAZING!
 Problem: NONE, FINALLY IT WORKS!

-Note: The text is about a received notification (of executed orders) but the problem is still the same with any response received from the server (also to the client's requests).
+Note: The text is about a received notification (of executed orders) but the problem is still the same with any response received from the server (to the client's requests) if we permit to the user to continue writing commands without waiting for the response to the previous sent request.